 You can switch between rear and front camera from the right bottom of the app, the bottom of the camera app also has a shortcut to the gallery, filters and camera shutter at the centre.
 Camera app featured all the popular settings like HDR, night mode, and Panorama etc. It also has features like Portrait Bokeh, slow-motion & time-lapse video recording, UltraHD photos, professional mode, and the new option called Live Photo.

 Using the UltraHD mode you can click the photos with comparatively very good details than normal photo modes.
 The UltraHD mode takes the photo with a resolution of 8064×6048, but you need to be steady while taking the photo in UltraHD mode because it takes 2-3 second to capture-process-save the image.
 Professional mode is a kind of manual mode which enables the options to customize the shutter speed, ISO, exposure and white balance.

 You can take some really good photo with 12MP Dual Pixel Sensor (f/1.8) + 5MP Dual Pixel Sensor (f/2.4) AI camera of Vivo V11 Pro and you can also make use of cool AI sticker, the focusing is pretty fast.
 The rear camera will amaze you when you are taking the pictures in the proper light conditions.
 The color reproductions and color accuracy are good.
 I have noticed when taking the photos using the AI Face Beauty mode it’s adding yellowish tint on the photos Photo with the rear and front camera as well.

 As per my opinion, “AI Face Beauty” mode can make use of some software updates specially while working with the rear camera.
 Photos are coming good in daylight or good light conditions but in low light, it is not doing that good which is very common in most of the mobile phones specially the mid and low segments Android mobile phones.
 If the object is not too far than flash will do fine.
-There is night mode option which can help you take more detail of distant objects in dark or in low light conditions.
+There is a Night Mode option which can help you take more detail of distant objects in dark or in low light conditions.